designR765/movie_mobile/README.md

 # movie_watching
-Movie watching project for mobiles
+Movie watching project for mobiles and browsers